russnes/rust_python_package_example/README.md

 python3 setup.py sdist
 ```

-To install as a python package you will need to have the Rust toolchain on the nightly
-channel to compile the library for your architecture.
+To install as a python package you will need to have the Rust toolchain installed, to compile the library for your architecture.

 Install Rust as recommended by https://rustup.rs/.